jorgenponder/whos-talking/README.md

 ## How it works, lower level

 You need one srt file that contains the video or sound file.
+Each segment must have an end timestamp and not just a start timestamp.

-If you have a big file called ```20200424.mp4```, and a file ```20200424.srt``` containing the segments, split.py will split the mp4 file into wav segments based on the timestamps from those segments:
+If you have a video file called ```20200424.mp4```, and a file ```20200424.srt``` containing the segments, split.py will split the mp4 file into wav segments based on the timestamps from those segments:

     cat 2020-04-24.srt | ./bin/python split.py 20200424.mp4